-- If there have been ongoing concerns about a child's progress and/or development, the class teacher will consult with parents and the SENDCO.
+- If there have been ongoing concerns about a child's progress and/or development, the class teacher will consult with parents and the SENDCo.
 Provision may be identified on the class provision map.
-If necessary, referral will also be made to the 'Wiltshire Graduated Response to SEND Support" (WGRSS) this gives guidance regarding procedures and strategies and helps to inform decisions about how best to support the child's needs. - Most children can be supported successfully at this level.
-A One Page Profile may be written to outline how best to support the child. - If necessary, the child may be added to the SEN Register at the 'SEN Support' level.

-- In response to individual needs, a 'My Support Plan' may be written, so that progress can be closely monitored and additional support put into place as necessary.
-Parents will be consulted and kept informed. - Should the class teacher or SENDCO have ongoing concerns, with parental consent, they may refer the child to an outside agency who can support with the identification and assessment of individual needs. - Whilst most children will have their SEN needs met at 'SEN Support' level, a small number may require an Education, Health and Care Assessment to determine whether the Local Authority needs to provide a higher level of support and funding in order to meet the identified learning outcomes.
+If necessary, referral will also be made to the 'Wiltshire Graduated Response to SEND Support" (WGRSS) this gives guidance regarding procedures and strategies and helps to inform decisions about how best to support the child's needs. - Most children can be supported successfully by quality class room teaching and in class adaptations.
+Students who continue to struggle will be supported by a SEND Passport where targets will be set and monitored by the class teacher. - If necessary, at this point, the child may be added to the SEN Register at the 'SEN Support' level. - In response to individual needs, a 'My Support Plan' may be written, so that progress can be closely monitored and additional support put into place as necessary.
+Parents will be consulted and kept informed. - Should the class teacher or SENDCo have ongoing concerns, with parental consent, they may refer the child to an outside agency who can support with the identification and assessment of individual needs. - Whilst most children will have their SEN needs met at 'SEN Support' level, a small number may require an Education, Health and Care Assessment to determine whether the Local Authority needs to provide a higher level of support and funding in order to meet the identified learning outcomes.
 Children who have an Education, Health and Care Plan (EHCP) will have a formal Annual Review Meeting to review progress and current needs as well as regular reviews to discuss progress and impact of interventions.